sateefa2904/IGVC_Project/README.md

 Website:
 https://kopil46.github.io/IGVC_Website_2025/#hero

 IGVC Software Working Mechanism & Source Code Documentation Introduction

 This document explains how the major software components of the IGVC platform operate and how they interact with each other.
 The system consists of several subsystems: the Jetson camera processing pipeline, the manual sender module, the motor-control receiver, the auto/manual drive controller, the GPS parser, and the encoder subsystem.
 Together, these modules handle perception, communication, and actuation for the robot.
-The focus of this document is on the working mechanism and code behavior of each part so that future teams can understand the software flow and continue development without confusion.
+The focus is on the working mechanism and code behavior of each part so that future teams can understand the software flow and continue development without confusion.

 1. Jetson Camera Processing (Camera Part 1)

-The Jetson handles the main perception tasks using USB cameras.
+The Jetson performs the main perception tasks using USB cameras.
 The camera script processes live video frames, extracts lane information, and determines the robot’s driving intent.

 Working Mechanism

-1. The camera feed is opened using OpenCV.
+The camera feed is opened using OpenCV.

-2. A specific region of interest is selected to isolate the road area and ignore irrelevant parts of the image.
+A region of interest is selected to isolate the road area.

-3. The frame is converted to grayscale and blurred to remove noise.
+The frame is converted to grayscale and blurred to reduce noise.

-4. A binary threshold is applied so that only bright lane features remain visible.
+A binary threshold is applied to identify bright lane features.

-5. Contours or edges are extracted to identify the left and right lane boundaries.
+Contours or edges are extracted to locate left and right lane boundaries.

-6. The script computes how far the lane center is from the frame’s horizontal center.
+The script calculates how far the lane center is from the image center.

-7. Based on this offset, the system decides whether the robot should go straight, turn left, or turn right.
+Based on this offset, the system chooses whether to go straight, turn left, or turn right.

-8. A command string (for example: “Forward Half”, “Left Half”, “Right Half”, or “Stop”) is generated.
+A command string such as “Forward Half”, “Left Half”, “Right Half”, or “Stop” is generated.

-9. The command is sent through the serial port to the motor controller system using a typewriter-style serial transmit method to ensure clean transmission.
+The command is sent to the motor controller through serial communication.

-10. The processed binary lane view is displayed for debugging so the operator can visually confirm that lane extraction is working.
+A binary lane-mask window is displayed for debugging.

-Notes on Behavior
+Notes

-•	When lane lines disappear, the script shuts the camera off for safety and waits until lanes reappear.
+If lane lines disappear, the camera script shuts off motion and waits for valid lane readings.

-•	All decisions are text-based, so the Jetson only sends simple command words rather than low-level motor values.
+The Jetson only sends text commands, not motor values.

-•	This module serves as the autonomous steering logic for lane following.
+This module provides the autonomous lane-following steering logic.

 2. Manual Sender (NRF24 TM4C Sender)

-The sender microcontroller is responsible for transmitting driving commands wirelessly using an NRF24L01 module.
-It receives text commands from a PC or Jetson over UART and converts them into compact RF packets.
+The sender microcontroller transmits driving commands wirelessly through an NRF24L01 module.
+It receives text commands over UART and converts them to compact RF packets.

 Working Mechanism

-1. System clock, UART0, UART1, SPI, and RGB LEDs are initialized.
+Initializes system clock, UART0, UART1, SPI, and RGB LEDs.

-2. The NRF24 radio is configured in TX mode using a fixed address and channel.
+Configures the NRF24 radio in TX mode.

-3. When a line of text is entered on UART0 (such as “Forward Half”), the microcontroller parses the text into tokens.
-4. The command is converted to a short RF sequence such as:
+Parses UART text commands such as “Forward Half”.

+Converts them into RF packets like:

-•	FH (Forward Half)
+FH (Forward Half)

-•	BH (Backward Half)
+BH (Backward Half)

-•	LH (Left Half)
+LH (Left Half)

-•	RH (Right Half)
+RH (Right Half)

-•	ST (Stop)
+ST (Stop)

-5. The NRF24 transmits the data and waits for a successful acknowledgment.
+Transmits packets and waits for acknowledgment.

-6. LEDs change color depending on the command type to provide visual debugging feedback.
-7. If the Stop command is received, the sender immediately sends the stop code and resets internal states.
+LED colors reflect the command sent.

+Stop commands are immediately transmitted and internal states are reset.

-Notes on Behavior
+Notes

-•	Transmission uses short fixed-length packets to maintain reliability.
+Uses fixed-length packets to improve reliability.

-•	All parsing and command translation happen on the sender so the receiver only needs to interpret compact codes.
-•	Sabertooth debug output may also be generated over UART1 when needed.
+Parsing happens entirely on the sender, keeping the receiver logic simple.

+May also send debug values to the Sabertooth UART.

 3. Motor Controller Receiver (NRF24 TM4C Receiver)

-The receiver microcontroller listens for incoming RF packets and directly drives the robot motors using the Sabertooth motor controller.
-It also manages the light tower indicators for safety and mode signaling.
+The receiver microcontroller listens for RF packets and directly controls the robot’s motors using the Sabertooth driver or alternate motor drivers.
+It also manages the tower light indicators.

 Working Mechanism

-1. Hardware initialization sets up UART1 for Sabertooth communication, PWM for new motor drivers communication, SPI for NRF24, and GPIO for tower LEDs.
+Initializes UART1 for Sabertooth communication, PWM for alternate drivers, SPI for NRF24, and LED tower GPIO.

-2. The NRF24 is configured in RX mode and waits for packets from the sender.
+Configures NRF24 in RX mode and waits for incoming packets.

-3. Once a packet is received, the two-letter motion code is checked:
+Interprets received motion codes:

-•	FH → Forward Half
+FH → Forward Half

-•	BH → Backward Half
+BH → Backward Half

-•	LH → Left Half
+LH → Left Half

-•	RH → Right Half
+RH → Right Half

-•	ST → Stop
+ST → Stop

-•	AU → Auto mode
+AU → Auto mode

-•	MA → Manual mode
+MA → Manual mode

-4. The receiver maps the code to actual Sabertooth serial drive commands by controlling both motor channels.
-It also maps the code to set the direction pins in the new motor drivers.
-It means that it can work with any of the motor driver that is connected to it.
+Maps each code to Sabertooth serial commands or PWM direction pins for the motor driver in use.

-5. Direction bits and speed values are computed based on the command type.
-One motor direction is reversed to match the robot’s physical wiring.
+Calculates direction bits and speed values.
+One motor is reversed to match wiring.

-6. The light tower updates according to the current mode:
+Updates tower light behavior:

-•	Manual mode: solid indication
+Manual mode: solid indicator

-•	Auto mode: dynamic flashing pattern
+Auto mode: flashing pattern

-•	Stop: red
+Stop: solid red

-7. The Stop command overrides everything and immediately forces zero output to the motors.
+Stop overrides all motion immediately.

-Notes on Behavior
+Notes

-•	Commands are kept small so that decoding is fast and consistent.
+Packets are small for fast decoding.

-•	Speed limits are intentionally capped for safe movement.
+Speed caps are enforced for safety.

-•	The receiver acts as the final authority for robot motion since all commands terminate here.
-•	Code is kept constant to work for both motor drivers, the sabertooth and the cheap motor drivers – HC-160A SC.
+The receiver is the last step in the chain before the motors.

+The same control logic works for both Sabertooth and HC-160A SC motor drivers.

-4. Auto/Manual Arrow-Key Drive Controller (PC Python Script) This script is used for manual tele-operation using a standard computer keyboard.
-It allows switching between Auto and Manual modes and sends direction commands based on held arrow keys.
+4. Auto/Manual Arrow-Key Drive Controller (PC Python Script)

+A Python script on the PC enables manual tele-operation using keyboard arrow keys and lets the operator switch between Auto and Manual modes.

 Working Mechanism

-1. Opens a serial COM port with proper baud settings and boot timing.
+Opens a serial COM port with proper baud rate and delay settings.

-2. Hooks global keyboard events using the keyboard library.
+Captures keyboard events through the keyboard library.

-3. Pressing arrow keys generates continuous motion commands:
+Arrow keys map to:

-•	Up → Forward Half
+Up → Forward Half

-•	Down → Backward Half
+Down → Backward Half

-•	Left → Left Half
+Left → Left Half

-•	Right → Right Half
+Right → Right Half

-4. Releasing all keys automatically sends a Stop command.
+Releasing keys automatically sends a Stop command.

-5. Pressing A switches to Auto mode and sends “Auto” to the system.
+Pressing “A” switches to Auto mode.

-6. Pressing M switches to Manual mode.
+Pressing “M” switches to Manual mode.

-7. Commands are only transmitted when they change from the previous state to reduce serial spam.
+Commands are only sent when different from the last command to reduce spam.

-8. A typewriter-style serial transmitter sends data byte-by-byte with delays to prevent buffer overflows on the receiving microcontroller.
+Uses a byte-by-byte typewriter transmission style.

-Notes on Behavior
+Notes

-•	This script does not talk to motors directly; it only sends text commands.
+The PC script never touches the motors directly.

-•	It is very useful for testing movement and verifying receiver functionality without any camera input.
+Very useful for debugging motion without camera input.

 5. GPS Module (TM4C GPS Parser)

-The GPS subsystem reads NMEA data from a GPS module and extracts key geographic and positional data.
+The GPS subsystem processes NMEA sentences from a GPS receiver and extracts geographic location data.

 Working Mechanism

-1. UART3 receives NMEA strings at 9600 baud.
+UART3 receives NMEA characters at 9600 baud.

-2. Characters are stored until a full line ending in newline is detected.
+Characters accumulate until a full line is received.

-3. Only GGA sentences are processed.
+GGA sentences are identified and parsed.

-4. The line is split into fields corresponding to time, latitude, longitude, fix quality, HDOP, satellites, and altitude.
+The line is split into fields for time, latitude, longitude, fix quality, HDOP, satellites, and altitude.

-5. Latitude and longitude are converted from ddmm.mmmm format to decimal degrees.
+Latitude and longitude are converted from ddmm.mmmm format into decimal degrees.

-6. Results are printed out for monitoring or logged for navigation.
+Parsed values are displayed or logged for navigation.

 Notes

-•	The parser checks for valid fix quality before reporting position.
+Valid fix quality is required before data is used.

-•	The module currently provides situational awareness and logging rather than active navigation.
+Currently supports awareness and logging more than active navigation.

 6. Encoder Subsystem

-The encoder subsystem measures wheel movement so distance and odometry can be calculated.
+Encoders track wheel movement and help compute odometry values such as speed and distance.

 Working Mechanism

-1. Wheel encoders produce pulses as the wheels rotate.
+Wheel encoders generate pulses during rotation.

-2. The microcontroller counts these pulses using interrupt routines or edge-triggered GPIO.
+Interrupts or GPIO edge detections count these pulses.

-3. Each wheel has a counter storing accumulated ticks.
+Each wheel has its own counter.

-4. Distance is computed using wheel circumference and ticks-per-revolution.
+Distance is computed using wheel circumference and ticks-per-revolution.

-5. Speed can be derived by counting pulses per unit time.
-6. These values may be transmitted or used for higher-level control if needed.
+Speed is obtained by measuring pulse frequency.

+Values may support future closed-loop control or movement verification.

 Notes

-•	Encoders help verify that commanded motion matches actual movement.
+Encoders help confirm that commanded motion matches actual behavior.

-•	They are not currently used for closed-loop control but are available for expansion.
+Currently not used for real-time control loops, but fully available for expansion.

 System Flow Summary

-1. The Jetson processes the camera feed, detects lane lines, and determines the intended steering direction.
+The Jetson processes camera frames, extracts lane geometry, and determines the driving direction.

-2. It sends readable text commands (“Forward Half”, “Left Half”, etc.) through serial output.
+It sends text commands such as “Forward Half” through serial output.

-3. The sender TM4C converts these commands into NRF24 packets and transmits them wirelessly.
+The sender TM4C converts these commands into NRF24 packets and transmits them.

-4. The receiver TM4C decodes the packets and drives the motors through the Sabertooth controller.
+The receiver TM4C decodes the packets and drives the motors through the Sabertooth or alternate drivers.

-5. The receiver updates tower lights and enforces safety behaviors such as Stop and mode changes.
+The receiver also updates tower indicators and enforces safety modes such as Stop.

-6. Manual control is available at any time using the arrow-key driving script or PC text input.
+Manual control through the PC arrow-key script or text commands is available at any time.

-7. GPS and encoders provide additional positional and motion data for navigation and analysis.
+GPS and encoder data provide additional information for navigation and diagnostics.